aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 | `diskio_write_time`      | Total time spent on write operations.                                                                 |
 | `diskio_writes`          | Total number of write operations.                                                                     |

 ## Garbage collector `MXBean`

 Metrics associated with the `java_lang_GarbageCollector` provide insights into the JVM's garbage collection process.
-These metrics encompass details such as the collection count, duration of collections, and more.
+These metrics include the collection count and the duration of collections.

 | Metric                                                               | Description                                                                |
 |----------------------------------------------------------------------|----------------------------------------------------------------------------|